 Hummus is also a great food for vegetarians and vegans.
 It’s a perfect swap for meats in sandwiches and it’s a good source of protein when added to a salad (especially as WAY too many salads we eat don’t contain anything in the way of proteins).
 When I work with nurseries who are wanting options for their vegetarian menus, hummus always comes up tops too, especially in settings who don’t allow nuts or nut butters to be brought in.

 However, whenever I’m buying hummus from the shop, it never quite hits the mark in the same way that the good old homemade stuff does.
 I also find that my hummus also lasts a bit longer when I make it myself and doesn’t contain salt making it baby and toddler friendly.

-I was asked to make a hummus recipe for some of the work I’ve been doing with Superdrug and so I thought I’d share the recipe that I created on my blog too.
+A while back I was asked to make a hummus recipe as part of some work I was doing for a client, so I thought I’d share the recipe that I created here too.

 Charlotte’s Butterbean Hummus Recipe:

 With this recipe I actually ‘accidentally’ stumbled upon it when I was trying to make hummus with my usual chickpeas but found I was out (never happens in this house!!).
 However, I did have a tin of butterbeans and so I used this instead.
 This actually lead to the most delicious, creamy hummus I’ve ever made and so I’d now recommend using butterbeans when you’re making hummus at home.
 Please see my ridiculously quick recipe below…

 - 1 tin butter beans (or chickpeas), drained and rinsed

 - 2 cloves of garlic crushed

 - 1 tablespoon lemon juice